-- (1) Identification of simplifying features - (a) When solving f(x) = g(x), it may be the case that f(x) attains a maximum when g(x) attains a minimum. - (b) If n is an integer, it may be the case that a solution only exists for even n, for example. - (c) Use of symmetry - (2) Do the Multiple Choice options give any clues?
-It may help you to get on the wavelength of the question, or provide inspiration. - (3) Ensure that all of the information provided in the question has been used. - (4) If a unique solution is required, or if there is to be exactly 2 solutions, or no solutions, then this may suggest the solving of a quadratic equation and considering the discriminant $b^2 4ac$.
+(1) Identification of simplifying features

+(a) When solving f(x) = g(x), it may be the case that f(x) attains a maximum when g(x) attains a minimum.

+(b) If n is an integer, it may be the case that a solution only exists for even n, for example.

+(2) Do the Multiple Choice options give any clues?
+It may help you to get on the wavelength of the question.

+(3) Ensure that all of the information provided in the question has been used.

+(4) If a unique solution is required, or if there is to be exactly 2 solutions, or no solutions, then this may suggest the solving of a quadratic equation and considering the discriminant $b^2 - 4ac$.
-(For example, if a straight line is required to touch a quadratic curve.)